AnormCypher/AnormCypher/readme.md

 which I found to be pleasant to use with SQL.
 More info about Anorm can be found here: http://www.playframework.org/documentation/2.0.4/ScalaAnorm

-Following this library will be the creation of play2-AnormCypher, the plugin for Play2.

 [![Build Status](https://travis-ci.org/AnormCypher/AnormCypher.png)](https://travis-ci.org/AnormCypher/AnormCypher)

 ## Usage